Yatzzzz/tc-cctv/README.md

 1. CD in your resources/[esx] folder

-2. Add this in your server.cfg : start td-cctv
+2. Add this in your server.cfg : start tc-cctv